|

 included in the consolidation loan are considered in determining the

+maximum payback period.
 Interest Rates: Federal statute sets the

 interest rate on consolidated student loans at NO HIGHER THAN 1/8th